edgamat/edgamat.github.io/_ideas/ideas.md

 Decorator Pattern with the Microsoft Dependency Injection Container

-How to organize service registration with the Microsoft Dependency Injection Container
+DONE How to organize service registration with the Microsoft Dependency Injection Container

 Captive Dependencies